DhRuVVVKuMaR/TRIPZY/README.md

 # TRIPZY

-A modern, animated website clone of TRIPZY built with React, styled-components, and Firebase.
+A modern, animated website of TRIPZY built with React, styled-components, and Firebase.

 ## Features